Capivasertib (Truqap™)

 Low White Blood Cell Count (Lymphocytopenia, leukocytopenia, neutropenia)

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your care team know right away if you have a fever (temperature greater than 100.4°F or 38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your provider know right away if you have a fever (temperature greater than 100.4°F or 38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

-Tips to preventing infection:
+Tips for preventing infection:

 - Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.